 - In-network providers only (no cash pay option)

-- Telehealth platform varies by provider
+- Telehealth platform may vary by provider

 - Some providers have limited availability